The myth about the "Celtic god of the dead."

 Most stories about the origin of Halloween correctly state that Halloween had its

 origins among the ancient Celts and is based on their "Feast of Samhain."

-No such God ever existed.
-By the late 1990's
+There is no historical evidence that such God ever existed.
+However, by the late 1990's

 many secular sources such as newspapers and television programs had picked up the error